Rickie Haywood-Williams: Career

 The Kiss 100 Breakfast show signed up Haywood-Williams and Melvin Odoom as their new hosts in 2007; then later Charlie Hedges as their co-host in 2009.
 The show won Silver at the Sony Radio Academy Awards 2009 for Best Breakfast Show.

 Haywood-Williams and Odoom presented the UKHot40 Big Beats Chart on Kiss TV and Box TV.

 Haywood-Williams presented MTV News.
 He has presented news from the MTV Awards and some of London's biggest film premieres.

 Alongside MTV News, Haywood-Williams and Odoom presented MTV Digs on MTV One, Monday to Saturday between 1600 and 1900.
 Haywood-Williams and Odoom hosted MTV's music show, MTV Music Junkie which was recorded within a live studio audience, interviewing music stars, including Robbie Williams and Shakira.
 Together they have also hosted a week-long special on Big Brother's Big Mouth for Channel 4.

 In 2010, Haywood-Williams and Odoom also presented the backstage online footage for the Sky1 series Must Be The Music.

-Haywood-Williams filmed a BBC Three documentary, My Weapon is My Dog, which explored in depth the hip-hop and peer-pressure culture that has led to a growth in aggressive dogs and examining why many young men want to be feared.
+Haywood-Williams filmed a BBC Three documentary, My Weapon is My Dog, in 2009.
+The documentary explored in depth the hip-hop and peer-pressure culture that has led to a growth in aggressive dogs and examining why many young men want to be feared.
 He later presented BBC Three's Cannabis: Britain's Secret Farms, where he accompanied Avon and Somerset Police on raids.

 In 2013, Haywood-Williams and Odoom were team captains on the BBC Three panel show Sweat the Small Stuff.
 However, he did not return to the show for the second series.
 In 2014, Haywood-Williams and Odoom presented an episode of The Hot Desk featuring Mark Ronson.
 In 2016, Haywood-Williams and Odoom co-hosted Saturday night game show Bang on the Money for ITV.
 He took part in ITV's celebrity football match Soccer Aid in June 2016, playing for 'The Rest of the World' team due to his Sierra Leonean ancestry.

 Haywood-Williams and Odoom presented the 2016 MOBO Awards in Glasgow.

 From April 2019, Haywood-Williams, Odoom and Charlie Hedges moved to BBC Radio 1 to present late nights every Monday to Thursday from 9 to 11 pm.
 From September 2020 the show was moved to an earlier 8 to 10 pm slot due to changes in BBC Radio 1 evening schedule.

-In May 2021 it was announced that the trio will be the new hosts of 10.30 to 12.45 am Live Lounge show.
+In April 2021 it was announced that the trio would be the new hosts of the 10:30-12:45 Live Lounge show.
 Their new show started in September 2021.

 Haywood-Williams danced with Luba Mushtuk for the 2022 Strictly Come Dancing Christmas Special.